Alcohol Addiction Treatment

 Call one of our admissions coordinators to help you find an Alcohol detox center or Alcohol rehab today.

 What is Alcoholism?

-Our Alcohol Treatment Center at Lighthouse Recovery Institute
+Our Alcohol Addiction Treatment Center

 Furthermore, patients will engage in intense trauma work to uncover the underlying issues resulting in their continuous, chronic use of drugs and alcohol.
 Patients will address medical problems, or mental health diagnosis will have access to medical staff weekly for medication management.

-Inpatient TreatmentDuring inpatient alcohol treatment individuals must have completed a medical detox and live at our alcohol rehab center while participating in a recovery program.
+Inpatient TreatmentDuring inpatient alcohol addiction treatment individuals must have completed a medical detox and live at our alcohol rehab center while participating in a recovery program.
 Learn more about our alcohol inpatient treatment program.

 Intensive Outpatient TreatmentMany individuals seek continued care after residential care and enroll in intensive outpatient treatment or IOP.
 IOP is ideal for individuals who want to continue alcohol addiction treatment and want the flexibility to return to work, school, family or sober living.
 Learn more about our alcohol intensive outpatient treatment program.

 Outpatient TreatmentOutpatient treatment is provided as aftercare services once an individual has completed alcohol rehab.
 Individual and group therapy will be provided based on an individual’s ongoing needs.
 Learn more about our alcohol rehab aftercare treatment program.

 Alcoholism Treatment MedicationsCertain medications such as anti-cravings medications may be integrated into the course of treatment to help reduce cravings for alcohol based on medical assessments.
 Learn more about medication assisted treatment.

 Symptoms of Alcoholism?